mlexchange/mlex_docs/_build/html/_sources/docs/intro.rst.txt

 new ML model among different datasets through the **computing service**.
-The computing service will deploy the requested model with its corresponding dataset in a suitable location that can provide the resources that the algorithm requires for it’s correct operation.
+The computing service will deploy the requested model with its corresponding dataset in a suitable location that can provide the resources that the algorithm requires for its correct operation.
 Simultaneously, the user can access the status of these processes, its logs, and their final results from the web applications.